What information do I gain from ATPase assays?

 How significant is the deviation between lots?
 Eg. deviation between Km values.

 Due to the nature of the expression system, the transporter content of the individual batches varies.
 Therefore, the vanadate sensitive basal (and maximal) substrate stimulated ATPase activity of the different membrane batches do show some variation (up to 30%).
 These biochemical parameters are measured during our quality control and are indicated on the data sheet for each individual batch.

 However, the relative activity of a test drug compared to the basal and maximal activities is independent on the transporter content.
 Therefore, Km (EC50) values determined using different membrane batches are comparable.

 Is it possible to do vesicular transport assay with MDR membrane?

 Yes.
-SOLVO has introduced the unique MDR/P-gp and rat PREDIVEZ vesicular transport kits that work with N-methyl-quinidine as probe (reporter) substrate.
+SOLVO has introduced the unique MDR/P-gp PREDIVEZ Vesicular Transport Reagent kits that work with N-methyl-quinidine as probe (reporter) substrate.
 Substrates of MDR are usually very hydrophobic and therefore would escape from the membrane vesicles or stick to the vesicles.
 SOLVO has managed to develop a vesicular transport assay that is available as a ready-to use kit.
 For further details of the kit please click here.